 Adam Husney, MD - Family Medicine

-& Thomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - Pediatrics & Stephen LaFranchi, MD - Pediatrics, Pediatric Endocrinology
+& Thomas Emmett Francoeur, MD, CSPQ, FRCPC - Pediatrics & Kathleen Romito, MD - Family Medicine & Stephen H. LaFranchi, MD - Pediatric Endocrinology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.